 Becoming a digital nomad these days is easier than ever.
-With the prevalence of high-speed internet across the globe combined with cheap air travel and a willingness of companies to do businesses with remote workers, it’s possible to travel the globe whilst doing the work you love.
+With the prevalence of high-speed internet across the globe combined with cheap air travel and the willingness of companies to do businesses with remote workers, it’s possible to travel the globe whilst doing the work you love.

-This type of lifestyle has some significant benefits, but it also has some legal barriers that people should consider before get embarking on such an adventure.
+This type of lifestyle has some significant benefits, but it also has some legal barriers that people should consider before embarking on such an adventure.

 In this post I’ll mostly be referencing Thailand for two reasons:

 It’s one of the most popular destinations for digital nomads

 I lived there on-and-off for several years and therefore have knowledge of the Thai visa system

 Be sure to check the laws in all the countries you wish to visit.

 Travelling whilst working on your startup is a great idea, it allows you to see the world whilst getting your business off the ground hitting two birds with one stone.

 It’s practical too as a significant cost of starting up is just living.
 You need to pay for a roof over your head, food in your stomach and utilities.
 Doing this abroad in countries like Thailand, Indonesia, Malaysia or Ecuador is significantly cheaper than doing it at home in the USA, Canada, Australia, New Zealand, or Europe.

 These low-cost-living countries usually have very lax visa requirements in order to attract tourists, so more often than not you just turn up with your passport and receive 30, 60 or sometimes 90 days free of charge.